-Singapore's Transformation from a Small, Struggling Island Nation to a Thriving Metropolis
+Singapore's Transformation From a Struggling Island Nation to a Thriving Metropolis

 Yes, one man can make a difference, a man with a keen understanding of human nature and vision, that is.
 This man is Singapore’s minister mentor Lee Kuan Yew.
 Lee Kuan Yew turned a developing nation into one of the world’s most developed countries.
 Singapore is often referred to as the Switzerland of Southeast Asia, thanks to his leadership and unswerving determination.